felixbrock/lemon-agent/README.md

 ### Lemon AI Out-Of-The-Box Workflow Automation

-Get started in minutes, by giving access to relevant external tooling and defining a task.
-Lemon AI handles the rest by finding a combination of external tools to solve the given task.
+Get started in minutes by giving access to relevant tools and defining a task.
+Lemon AI handles the rest by finding a combination of relevant tools to solve the given task.
 Example of retrieving user data from Hackernews and writing it to a table in Airtable:

 ```python
 import os